XRPLF/rippled/src/ripple/net/ShardDownloader.md

 ## Sequence Diagram

-This sequence diagram demonstrates a scenario wherein the `ShardArchiveHandler` leverages the state persisted in the database to recover from a crash and resume the scheduled downloads.
+This sequence diagram demonstrates a scenario wherein the `ShardArchiveHandler` leverages the state persisted in the database to recover from a crash and resume the requested downloads.

 ![alt_text](./images/interrupt_sequence.png "Resuming downloads post abort")